CUAI/Non-Homophily-Benchmarks/README.md

 `dataset.py` loads our datasets.

 `models.py` contains implementations for graph machine learning models, though C&S (`correct_smooth.py`, `cs_tune_hparams.py`) is in separate files.
-Also, `ogbn-proteins` contains code for running GCN and GCN+JK on ogbn-proteins.
+Also, `ogbn-proteins.py` contains code for running GCN and GCN+JK on ogbn-proteins.
 Running several of the GNN models on larger datasets may require at least 24GB of VRAM.

 `homophily.py` contains functions for computing homophily measures, including the one that we introduce in `our_measure`.